fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricApplication.md

 # Test-ServiceFabricApplication

 ## SYNOPSIS
-Validates a Service Fabric application.
+Validates the health and availability of a Service Fabric application.

 ## SYNTAX